-You have to try this delicious dessert!
+You have to try this delicious whole food plant based berry crisp for dessert!
 It’s wholesome yet so satisfying!
 I love it with in-season blackberries, but you can use a bag of frozen berries (that’s actually what I used for this picture), peaches, apples, pears, cherries, etc. You don’t even need butter or sugar for a really yummy fruit crisp.

 Here, we’re using some almond flour for the crispiness instead of oil or butter, and just enough maple syrup instead of sugar.
 With a bag of frozen fruit in your freezer, and a pantry with simple ingredients, you probably always have the ingredients on hand to whip up this simple treat.

 We have friends with blackberry bushes nearby and they get overwhelmed by their berries, so we’re allowed to come pick as much as we want.
 It’s one of the highlights of August for us, honestly.
 I grew up picking blackberries every September in Oak Creek Canyon near Sedona, Arizona (my hometown).
 There is something so charming about picking blackberries and coming home to bake them into a treat.

 We had our baby girl this month, and my older daughter said, “Since she was born in August, we should call her our little blackberry!”
 So cute that she connects August with blackberry season.
 Food blogger’s daughter I’d say.
 I’m very thankful for all my little blackberries–they are sweeter than any berry crisp!

 If you want to make some ice cream to go with this, either blend up some frozen bananas with a splash of plant milk and vanilla extract for a simple and delcious nice cream, or try one of these recipes!